Code-Blender-7/Image-Converter/to-do-list.md

 ### MVC related

-1.  handle FileExistsError and to make sure that the user doesn't add new directory while creating directory as current target dir.
+1. ~~ handle FileExistsError and to make sure that the user doesn't add new directory while creating directory as current target dir.~~
+2. Create a new class called ExceptionHandling that is used for rendering different custom exceptions that the program receives.
+Also, use raise Exception for the job